LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 ![Screenshot Google Custom Search Success]({{ site.baseurl }}/img/posts/ScreenShotGoogleCustomSearchSuccess.png)

-After you've created the custom search engine, you will be taken to a screen that provides you with several options.
+After you've created the custom search engine, you will be taken to a screen that provides several options.
 Select the "get code" button next to the "Add it to your site" option. <br />
 Upon clicking the "get code" button, you should be directed to a screen with your custom search engine code.